-Practice areas: Currently, Mr Venegas is the partner in charge of the litigation and arbitration area of the firm Von Wobeser y Sierra, SC and is in charge of the International commercial arbitration and investment arbitration cases, as well as of the administrative and intellectual property litigation, civil and commercial litigation; constitutional litigation.
+Practice areas: Mr Venegas is the founding partner of the dispute resolution (litigation and arbitration, as parties representatives) area of the firm Von Wobeser y Sierra, SC.
+As part of his expertise areas, he has extensive experience, not only in commercial and investment arbitration, but also in civil, commercial constitutional, administrative and intellectual property litigation, civil and commercial litigation.

 Mr Venegas' experience includes the participation in the largest commercial arbitration (considering the amount claimed) in Mexican history as representative of the party who prevailed in the case.
-In addition, Mr Venegas has participated as counsel in three arbitrations related to construction disputes involving private parties and governmental entities.
+He has also pioneered in handling arbitration cases related to non-compete clauses, IP matters and commercial/administrative agreements with public entities.